-- The Pennsylvania Department of Health (DOH) is alerting healthcare facilities, and programs providing services to affected populations about the outbreaks of hepatitis A infections and provides guidance to assist in identifying and preventing new infections. - This is a statewide follow up to Health Advisory #429 - DOH recommends that all jurisdictions heighten surveillance for hepatitis A and begin to identify contacts at homeless shelters and other resources necessary for vaccination or other field intervention. - So far in 2018, Pennsylvania has had 91 hepatitis A cases reported to date which is an 80% increase in cases reported from the same time period in the previous 5 years. - Since 2017, multiple states have been experiencing large, ongoing hepatitis A outbreaks affecting people who use drugs and/or people who are homeless, including neighboring states such as Ohio and West Virginia. - DOH is encouraging hepatitis A vaccination for persons experiencing homelessness, persons who report drug use, and men who have sex with men (MSM). - Provide hepatitis A vaccination for household or sexual contacts of known cases. - Please report any suspected clusters of hepatitis A by calling DOH at 1-877-PA-HEALTH (1-877-724-3258) or your local health department.
+- Since 2017, multiple states including Pennsylvania have experienced large, ongoing hepatitis A outbreaks affecting people who use drugs and/or people who are homeless. - Hepatitis A cases in Pennsylvania decreased in 2020 but have since begun to increase again.
+In 2021, Pennsylvania has had 45 hepatitis A cases reported to date. - DOH recommends that all jurisdictions heighten surveillance for hepatitis A and begin to identify contacts at homeless shelters and other resources necessary for vaccination or other field intervention. - DOH is encouraging hepatitis A vaccination for persons experiencing homelessness, persons who report drug use, and men who have sex with men (MSM). - Provide hepatitis A vaccination for close or sexual contacts of known cases. - Please report any suspected clusters of hepatitis A by calling DOH at 1-877-PA-HEALTH (1-877-724-3258) or your local health department.
 Additionally, all cases of acute hepatitis A should be reported via PA-NEDSS.